JuhoArtturiHemminki/Fuck-Shannon-Joku-harley-davidson-pelle/README.md

 Traditional linear engineering dictates that once external additive white Gaussian noise (\(N\)) intermingles with an analog signal wavefront (\(S\)), the signal-to-noise ratio (SNR) becomes frozen, yielding a net zero gain in signal purity during subsequent linear filtering.

-**Project CleanSky fundamentally rejects this limit.** By replacing flat Euclidean measurements with a multi-stage closed geometric envelope based on the Golden Ratio (\(\phi \approx 1.6180339887\)), CleanSky introduces an asymmetric transmission topology that forces noise vectors into an asymptotic decay loop upon reception.
+**NewSat ASIC fundamentally rejects this limit.** By replacing flat Euclidean measurements with a multi-stage closed geometric envelope based on the Golden Ratio (\(\phi \approx 1.6180339887\)), CleanSky introduces an asymmetric transmission topology that forces noise vectors into an asymptotic decay loop upon reception.

 ---